Supplying a Sustainable Future

 Sherritt takes an enterprise-wide approach to managing sustainability which includes an integrated system with a series of sustainability policies and standards.
 Our Environment, Health, Safety and Sustainability Policy articulates our overarching commitments and expectations for our employees, contractors and suppliers.
 Given the differences between the operating environments in Canada and Cuba, each of our divisions has some flexibility in the way they implement these standards at their operating sites.
 Site-specific requirements in the standards reflect our experience, our risk profile and industry best practice.

-Sherritt is an active member of the Mining Association of Canada (MAC) and we are implementing the requirements of MAC’s Towards Sustainable Mining TSM protocols.
+Sherritt is an active member of the Mining Association of Canada (MAC) and we are implementing the requirements of MAC’s Towards Sustainable Mining (TSM) protocols.
 The TSM protocols are a globally recognized sustainability program that supports mining companies in identifying and mitigating key environmental and social risks.
 These protocols inform several of our policies, operating procedures and sustainability priorities.
 In addition, Sherritt is a member of the Voluntary Principles on Security and Human Rights.
 These best practice principles underpin our Human Rights Policy and our approach to security at each of the sites.
 Sherritt is also a member of the Nickel Institute and Cobalt Institute to align with recognized best practice standards and frameworks.

 Sherritt also follows and reports on implementation of best practice recommendations from several organization and institutions that provide guidance for managing environmental and social performance.